 - Service providers utilize networks the least because they often don’t believe it will provide them with a significant advantage.

 As we looked further, we found that the utilization of networks for business development is closely aligned with utilization of traditional advertising media.
 Companies who have significant advertising activities [and budgets] have the most clarity around what these new networks can provide for them.
 They recognize that the basic tenants of an effective social media strategy includes the need to continuously touch their current and potential customers with communications focused on maintaining existing relationships and building new ones.
 The age old rule of thumb is that you need to touch someone 7 times to build awareness of your company and its product offerings.
+That rule has been augmented by:

 - Go online